 The CHRO’s are the most highly paid professionals in the Human Resource department and can earn an average salary of $150,887 per annum.
 In India, the average salary for this position is around Rs.
 48,18,500 per annum.

-In conclusion, now that you are aware of the highest paying Human Resource positions, you can use the information provided above to identify any skill gaps you have and work towards it to reach greater heights in your career.
+In conclusion, now that you are aware of the human resources salaries based on various HR positions, you can use the information provided above to identify any skill gaps you have and work towards it to reach greater heights in your career.

 Although, salary is not the only factor that can determine the job satisfaction, it can be treated as one of the important factors contributing to the selection of many available career choices.